mikethefifth/jamf_connect_pam/README.md

 Now that we have determined what the authorization rule that we want to edit is we can replace the default macOS rule with the Jamf Connect one.
 Before we do this, we should back up the macOS default rule in case things go wrong.
 We can backup this file by typing this command: `security authorizationdb read system.install.software > installsoftware.org`.

 ### Replace local authentication rule with Jamf Connect rule ###
 Now we can add our Jamf Connect rule.
-We do this by using the following command: `security authorizationdb write system.install.software < sudosaml.org`.
-This will overwrite the rule with the backup of the jamf connect mechanism we made of backup of earlier.  you can verify this worked by typing `security authorizationdb read system.install.software` and you should see the Jamf Connect mechanism.
+We do this by using the following command:
+`security authorizationdb write system.install.software < sudosaml.org`

+This will overwrite the rule with the backup of the Jamf Connect mechanism we made of backup of earlier.
+You can verify this worked by typing `security authorizationdb read system.install.software`, and you should see the Jamf Connect mechanism.

 Now you can test this by trying to install a package.
-If everything was configured properly, you should be prompted for an Okta login when you install Packages or use the `sudo` command in terminal.
+If everything was configured properly, you should be prompted for an Okta login when you install Packages or use the `sudo` command in Terminal.

 ## Authorization Rules ##
 | Rule Domain | Description |